seqsense/urg_stamped/README.md

 ## Known Limitations

 - Timestamp estimation is designed for sensors connected by ethernet interface.
+  - Tested on the following sensor models:
+    - UTM-30LX-EW
+    - UST-05LX
-  - Tested only for UTM-30LX-EW and UST-20LX at now.
+    - UST-20LX
+    - UST-30LC
+  - UUST2 model of UST series (firmware version >=4.0.0) takes longer time to perform the time synchronization due to the sensor's behavior.
 - Some scans are dropped due to the clock synchronization and delay estimation.

 ## Comparison with urg\_node